Ruslan-Gabitov/bitlinks_consider_clicks/README.md

 # Bitly url shortener

+The script allows you to reduce links using the bit.ly service, as well as receive the number of clicks on the abbreviated link.

-Enter a long link to get a short
+###Enter a long link to get a short

 ```
 Input: